This Grantmaking Pyramid Strategy Ensures That Nonprofits Won’t Topple

 The research duo, who highlight CIS’s struggles in a recent Stanford Social Innovation Review report, have found that poorly structured grants are forcing many groups to funnel the majority of their cash into programming and expansion.
 At the same time, the only way to thrive in the long run seems to be the opposite: Much like companies offering standard services or products, nonprofits need to build stability, investing in talent, training, R&D, and non-dilapidated offices, while putting aside some cash so they don’t live and die by the next grant cycle.

-After surveying more than 300 groups that received grants from 15 major U.S. foundations, Bridgespan has found that over half of those grantees have “frequent of chronic deficits,” meaning they’ve overspent in some areas and may have used money budgeted elsewhere make up the difference for at least two years within a five year period.
-Also, 40% have less than 3 months worth of cash reserves on hand as an emergency fund, and 10% have no parachute at all.
+After surveying more than 300 groups that received grants from 15 major U.S. foundations, Bridgespan has found that over half of those grantees have “frequent of chronic deficits,” meaning they’ve overspent in some areas and may have used money budgeted elsewhere make up the difference for at least two years within a five-year period.
+Also, 40% have less than three months worth of cash reserves on hand as an emergency fund, and 10% have no parachute at all.

 At the same time, most foundations only allocate about 15% of their grants toward indirect costs like overhead.
 Roughly 75% of all foundation grants are also restricted, meaning they can’t be banked to create a surplus—everything must be spent not saved.